Klaudijus1996/python-rag-app-mvp/README.md

 ### 1. Recommendations

 ```
-"I need a laptop for gaming"
+"I need good hand soap for sensitive skin"
-"Recommend a water bottle for hiking"
+"Recommend storage containers for my pantry"
-"Best smartphone under $500"
+"Best cleaning wipes under 200"
 ```

 ### 2. Comparisons

 ```
-"Compare iPhone vs Samsung Galaxy"
+"Compare Nivea vs other soap brands"
-"What's the difference between these laptops?"
+"What's the difference between these cleaning wipes?"
-"Which is better: Product A or Product B?"
+"Which storage container is better for food?"
 ```

 ### 3. Complements

 ```
-"What accessories go with this laptop?"
+"What cleaning supplies go with these wipes?"
-"Compatible products for this camera"
+"What storage accessories complement this container?"
-"What pairs well with this coffee maker?"
+"What household items work well with this soap?"
 ```

 ### 4. Information